 A. Tell the civil surgeon if you do not wish to receive the required vaccines or a particular vaccine.
 You should also tell the civil surgeon the reason you do not wish to receive the vaccine(s).
 In this case, a waiver may be available to you, but only under the following circumstances:

-- You are opposed to vaccinations in any form– that is, you cannot obtain a waiver based on an objection only as to one vaccination
+- You are opposed to all vaccinations in any form– a waiver may not be granted if you only object to specific vaccinations;

 - Your objection must be based on religious beliefs or moral convictions; and

 - The religious or moral beliefs must be sincere.